|

 individually, each with its own screwed segment of the plate, 1 on

-be shifted individually, if the more frontal screw is opened and
+second-but-last molar can be shifted individually, if the more

-the rear screw closed by the same distance.
-To prevent breakage
+frontal screw is opened and the rear screw closed by the same

-an age of 25), whereas the other had to be cut free and pulled out
+in by itself, whereas the other had to be cut free and pulled out

 slowly, by glueing a hook to it and connecting it with a rubber